tobiaslkj/tobiaslkj.github.io/_posts/homelab/20231231/2023-12-31-home-lab-part-3.md

 tags: [hyper-v, pfsense]
 ---

-# Part 3 of 3 - Allowing Internet connections for specifc VLANs
+# Part 3 of 3 - Setting up Internet and allow traffic between VLANs

 This guide is part 3 of a 3 part series for setting up a virtualised home lab with Hyper-V.